bigwiv/Biopython-cn/chr18.rst

     print "Saved %i reads" % count

-This form is more flexible if you want to do something more complicated where only some of the records are retained ®C as shown in the next example.
+This form is more flexible if you want to do something more complicated where only some of the records are retained ‚Äì as shown in the next example.

-18.1.8??Trimming off adaptor sequences
+18.1.8  Trimming off adaptor sequences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is essentially a simple extension to the previous example.
 We are